RostyslavGitHub/pheidippides/README.md

 Introduces `<preheader></preheader>` to display supplementary information beside the subject line in email clients.

 ### #nullstyle{}
-By incorporating #nullstyle{} into your style tag, you standardize null styles for various elements:
-Sure, here's the CSS code explained in plain text:

-### #nullstyle{}

 This block of CSS provides standard null styles for different elements: